Tarr: Synopsis

+The erotically charged novel begins with the English painter Frederick Tarr expounding his theories on art and sex to two successive English acquaintances in Paris.
+Many Parisian tales ensue.

 Analysis

 Punctuation

 The American first edition used a punctuation mark (resembling an equals sign: '=') between sentences (after full stops, exclamation marks or question marks; in the earlier Egoist version it had been an m-dash).
-It has been claimed that these were an attempt by Lewis, an artist, to introduce 'painterly strokes' into literature.
+It has been suggested that these were an attempt by Lewis, an artist, to introduce 'painterly strokes' into literature.
 This has, however, been disputed by Dr. John Constable, who believes that they are nothing more than a German punctuation mark briefly adopted by Lewis.
 Lewis himself wrote to Ezra Pound about this when reconstructing missing parts of the manuscript for the U.S. edition: "Were those parallel lines = Quinn mentions kept going by the Egoist, or not?
 Could not they be disinterred, & used by Knopf?"
 (Lewis to Pound, October 1917).
 Evidently not all were disinterred, as large stretches of the book as published are without them.

 Publication

 Both the 1918 and 1928 versions of the novel have been in and out of print since its original publication.
 Oxford University Press has reissued the 1928 text, edited and with notes by Scott W. Klein of Wake Forest University, as part of its Oxford World Classics paperback series in 2010.